grafana/grafana/docs/sources/alerting/_index.md

 | ----------- | ------------- | ------------- | ------------- |
 | Grafana 9.0 | On by default | On by default | On by default |

-- For existing OSS installations with legacy dashboard alerting, you can [opt-in]({{< relref "./migrating-alerts/opt-in.md" >}}) to Grafana alerting.
+- When upgrading to v9.0, OSS instances with legacy dashboard alerting are migrated to Grafana alerting.
+If you wish to roll back to legacy alerting, see [disable Grafana alerting]({{< relref "./migrating-alerts/opt-out.md" >}}).
-- For Grafana Cloud instances using legacy cloud alerting, contact customer support to migrate to Grafana alerting.
+- When upgrading to v9.0, Grafana Cloud instances using legacy cloud alerting are migrated to Grafana alerting.
+Contact customer support if you **do not wish** to migrate to Grafana alerting at this time.

-For more information on migrating from legacy or cloud alerting plugin, or for roling back, see [Migrating to Grafana alerting]({{< relref "./migrating-alerts/_index.md" >}}).
+For more information on migrating from legacy or the cloud alerting plugin, see [Migrating to Grafana alerting]({{< relref "./migrating-alerts/_index.md" >}}).

 Before you begin, we recommend that you familiarize yourself with some of the [fundamental concepts]({{< relref "./fundamentals/_index.md" >}}) of Grafana alerting.
 Refer to [Role-based access control]({{< relref "../enterprise/access-control/_index.md" >}}) in Grafana Enterprise to learn more about controlling access to alerts using role-based permissions.